19hours/sg-statutes/Acts/Central Provident Fund Act.md

 [16/86; 15/2006]

-(7) Where there is no balance in the medisave account of a member, the Board may, upon application by the member and with the approval of the Minister, transfer to the medisave account of the member any amount standing to his credit in any designated account which had been transferred from the medisave account, including the whole or such part, as the Board may determine, of any interest that would have been payable thereon if the transfer had not been made.
+(7) Where there is no balance in the medisave account of a member, the Board may, on the member’s application and with the Minister’s approval, transfer to the member’s medisave account the whole or such part, as the Board may determine, of —

-[27/92; 15/2006; 57/2007]
+(a) the amount standing to the member’s credit in any designated account, not exceeding the total amount which had been transferred from the medisave account to that designated account under subsection (6) (called in this subsection the transferred amount); and

+(b) any interest that would have been payable on the transferred amount if the transfer had not been made.

+[Act 6 of 2016 wef 01/05/2016]

 (7A) The Board may transfer to a member’s ordinary account, in accordance with any regulations made under section 77(1) —